intersystems-community/fhir-terminology-service/README.md

 ClassMethod getCodeTablePackage(shortClassName As %String, resourceType As %String, url As %String) As %String {
   quit "<name of the package that all code table classes belong to>" }

 ClassMethod getCodePropertyName(className As %String) As %String {
   quit "<name of the 'code' property, i.e. the property that will be mapped to CodeSystem.concept.code element>" }

 ClassMethod getDisplayPropertyName(className As %String) As %String {
   quit "<name of the 'display' property, i.e. the property that will be mapped to CodeSystem.concept.display element>" }
 ```
-* Refer to [Sample.iscru.fhir.fts.SimpleStrategy](../main/samples/src/cls/Sample/iscru/fhir/fts/SimpleStrategy.cls) as an example of a custom strategy class.
+* Refer to [Sample.iscru.fhir.fts.SimpleStrategy](../main/samples/cls/Sample/iscru/fhir/fts/SimpleStrategy.cls) as an example of a custom strategy class.
-* Implement listCodeTableClasses() method to enable searching CodeSystem/ValueSet resources without specifying url.
+* Additionally implement listCodeTableClasses() method to enable searching CodeSystem/ValueSet resources without specifying url.
-* Override isExcludedProperty() method if any properties of code table classes should not be included into the corresponding CodeSystem resources.
+* Override isExcludedProperty() method if any code table class properties should not show up in the corresponding CodeSystem resources.

 6. Run ```do ##class(HS.FHIRServer.ConsoleSetup).Setup()``` and create a custom metadata set with dummy search parameters for CodeSystem and ValueSet resources:
 ```